MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 infrastructure and many of Azure's services, including Azure SQL databases, to deliver a reliable, globally available service for your development projects.
-Because important data is at stake, this white paper discusses the steps that Microsoft takes to keep your Azure DevOps Services projects safe, available, secure, and private.
-In addition, it describes the role you play in keeping your Azure DevOps Services projects safe and secure.
+Because important data is at stake, this white paper discusses the steps that Microsoft takes to keep your Azure DevOps projects safe, available, secure, and private.
+In addition, it describes the role you play in keeping your Azure DevOps projects safe and secure.

 This white paper is part of our effort to illuminate how we manage and protect your data and is intended for account administrators and IT